 - Depending on the kind of yeast you are using, you might have to dissolve the yeast in the warm milk first and let it sit for about 5 minutes until the mixture starts foaming.
 Read the back of the yeast package and follow the instructions.

-- Unless stated otherwise: Sift the bread flour into a big mixing bowl, then add the yeast, sugar and salt and stir to combine.
+- Sift the bread flour into a big mixing bowl, then add the yeast, sugar and salt and stir to combine.

 - Place the margarine and soy milk into a smaller bowl and pop them in the microwave on a low heat until they are a little warmer then room temperature and the margarine has fully melted.

-- Pour the mixture into the mixing bowl and stir until it comes together into a dough.
+- Pour this mixture into your mixing bowl and stir until it comes together into a dough.

-- Use your fingers to knead the dough for 5-8 minutes until it’s smooth and elastic, then form a ball and cover the mixing bowl with a damp tea towel and let it rise for about 1 hour until doubled in size.
+- Knead this dough with your fingers for about five to eight minutes until it’s smooth and elastic, then form it into a ball.
+Cover your mixing bowl with a damp tea towel and let it rise for about one hour until it has doubled in size.

-- Dust your working surface with flour and roll out the dough to about 1.5 cm.
-Use doughnut or cookie cutters to cut out doughnut shapes (the kind without a hole!) and place them onto a lined baking sheet.
+- Dust your working surface with flour, roll out your dough to about one-and-a-half centimetres thick.
+Use doughnut or cookie cutters to cut out doughnut shapes (the kind without holes!) and place these onto a lined baking sheet.

-- Again, cover them with a damp tea towel and let them rise for another 30-45 minutes.
+- Cover these again with a damp tea towel, letting them rise for another thirty to forty-five minutes.

-- Fry the donuts for about 2-3 minutes on each side until they turn golden brown.
-Use a spatula to flip them.
+- In a large frying pan deep enough so that your doughnuts will be half-submerged, heat up some vegetable oil.
+Fry your donuts for about two-to-three minutes on each side until they turn golden brown.
+Use a spatula to flip them over.

-- Fill a piping bag with a tube nozzle (the kind for filling doughnuts) with the apple butter and fill the doughnuts.
+- To fill these doughnuts, use piping bag fitted with tube nozzle (the type used for filling doughnuts) filled with apple butter.